 Although the importance of networking is often emphasized to graduate students, straightforward guidance on how to approach this task is typically reliant on individual advisors both knowing and demystifying the discipline's hidden and informal practices.
-This article provides concrete, point-by-point tips for both graduate students and their supporters, building on our experiences creating an online communication forum for early-career scholars on the market.
-Specifically, we suggest a model of community networking focused on robust, crossrank engagement along dimensions of similar experiences and similar interests.
+This article provides concrete, point-by-point tips for both junior scholars and their supporters, building on our experiences creating an online communication forum for early-career scholars on the market.
+Specifically, we suggest a model of community networking focused on robust, cross-rank engagement along dimensions of similar experiences and similar interests.
 Community networking aims to move beyond individuals angling to get a seat at the table and instead builds a bigger, more inclusive table.
 While junior scholars must primarily focus on their research rather than expansive service commitments, community networking is ultimately both a service to the discipline and a fruitful strategy for raising one's profile and finding coauthors, colleagues, friends, and allies.

-Graduate students are typically advised to start networking early in their careers.
-However, this advice rarely includes direct guidance on why, how, when, and where to start these activities.
-Frequently, aspiring academics have only a vague sense of their new professional academic community and little networking experience.
-Many junior scholars may not even have a clear understanding of what "networking" really means.
-For many, the word conjures uncomfortable images of strained and manipulated relationships aimed solely at promoting one's advancement.
+Graduate students are typically advised to start networking early in their careers without direct guidance on why, how, when, and where to start these activities.
+Many aspiring academics neither have much networking experience nor a clear understanding of what "networking" really means, and have only vague, uncomfortable images of strained relationships aimed solely at one's advancement.

-Nevertheless, "start networking" is excellent and essential advice for new academics.
+However, "start networking" is excellent and essential advice for new academics.
 Academia requires high-quality scholarly production, but is also fundamentally relational.
 Getting to know other scholars systematically and thoughtfully is critical for both academic success and producing good scholarship.
-Graduate students may not be able to befriend every person who crosses their path, and any form of networking, however, requires time, effort, and forethought-all of which are precious commodities for a junior scholar.
-However, an inclusive, community-centered approach can result in a rich network of future coauthors, colleagues, friends, and allies.
+Although networking requires time and effort-which are precious commodities for a junior scholar-there is a potential to build rich relationships with future coauthors, colleagues, friends, and allies.

-This article therefore aims to demystify the idea of networking by clearly explaining its value, form, and function.
-Drawing on our own experiences as junior academics, we focus specifically on conceptualizing a model of networking centered on the ideals of community, inclusion, and consensus.
-Through such community networking, junior scholars can elevate and enhance their publications and scholarship while simultaneously improving the discipline for themselves and those around them.
+This article aims to demystify the idea of networking by clearly explaining its value, form, and function and providing concrete, point-by-point tips on how to build an inclusive, communitycentered network.
+Drawing on our own experiences as junior academics, we focus specifically on conceptualizing a model centered on the ideals of community, inclusion, and consensus.
+Moreover, we provide seven specific tips to navigate networking for junior scholars and their supporters.
+Through such community networking, junior scholars can elevate their scholarship while simultaneously improving the discipline for themselves and those around them.